 The Healthy Schools Team in Pontypridd High work with pupils, teachers, parents and a range of partners to improve the health of the whole school community.
 Our primary aim is to develop a whole school approach to health through 7 key areas:

 - Substance use and misuse

 Pontypridd High School begun its journey in the scheme in 2008.
 We are very proud that we have achieved the phase 4 award.

 National Quality Award (NQA)

-Since 2010, schools now have the chance to be awarded with a national final accreditation for outstanding practice; the Welsh Government’s 'National Quality Award'.
-In order to achieve this final award schools must have been part of the Rhondda Cynon Taff Healthy Schools Scheme for a minimum of 9 years and achieved all 6 phases of the scheme and have been able to evidence their good practice via a 2 day accreditation assessment by external assessors.
+Since 2010, schools now have the chance to be awarded a national final accreditation for outstanding practice; the Welsh Government’s 'National Quality Award'.
+In order to achieve this final award, schools must have been part of the Rhondda Cynon Taff Healthy Schools Scheme for a minimum of 9 years and achieved all 6 phases of the scheme and have been able to evidence their good practice via a 2 day accreditation assessment by external assessors.